Pulp Engine is a self-hosted REST API that renders

 <uuid>

 Body is the raw document bytes.
-Add ?dryRun=true to validate the template without producing output — about 80× faster.
+Add "dryRun": true to the request body to validate the template without producing output — typically 5–50 ms.

 Or in your language